guastallaigor/future-predictor-api/README.md

 </div>

 <p align="center">
-  Future Predictor API is a [Nestjs](https://github.com/nestjs/nest) fun API that predicts your future and gives you a percentage chance of success.
+  Future Predictor API is a <a href="https://github.com/nestjs/nest">Nestjs</a> fun API that predicts your future and gives you a percentage chance of success.
 </p>

 ## How it works?